originalworks/protocol/DDEX_messages/README.md

     * NewReleaseMessage --> To register an ISRC with our without an ISWC
     * UpdateReleaseMessage --> To update information about an existing release
     * TakedownMessage --> To remove a release
+* MWN MusicalWorkNotificationMessage:
+    * To register a ISWC
-* MWN MusicalWorkNotificationMessage --> To register a ISWC and link it to an ISRC
+    * To link a ISWC to an ISRC
+* DSR:
-* DSR --> To report past revenues of an asset.
+    * To report past revenues of an asset.

 ## ERN